The Ministry of Education in Bhutan designated April as ‘Positive Parenting Month’

 Authoritative parents

-are also called as democratic parents.
+are also called democratic parents.
 They maintain firm expectations, limits

-and standards of child’s behavior but at the same time, make them responsible based
+and standards of a child’s behaviour but at the same time, make them responsible based

-on their capacity and let them learn the consequences of their own behavior by
+on their capacity and let them learn the consequences of their own behaviour by

 providing clear explanations.
 The children of such parents are given adequate

 autonomy by considering their views and opinions.
-Good activities and behaviors
+Good activities and behaviours

 are always reinforced.
-It is often considered as more balanced parenting style
+It is often considered a more balanced parenting style

 since any kind of limits and standards are established jointly by parents and